Sven-vh/ImReflect/README.md

 2. Library implementations, made by me, the author.
 3. Reflection, using the ``IMGUI_REFLECT`` macro.

 As said before, this allows you to easily overwrite my implementations since it first checks if you, the user, has made one.
-If not, it checks my implementations, and after that, it checks if it's reflected.
+If not, it checks the ImReflect implementations, and after that, it checks if it's reflected.

 If none of these are implemented, it will call a static_assert in ``ImReflect::Detail::InputImpl()``with the error message